yrahul3910/results-scraper-node/README.md

 # Project Structure
 ## React Components
 * `App`: Contains the routes for React-Router.
+* `BarChartCard`: A card component rendering each bar chart in the batch results mode.
-* `Batch`: The component rendered for retrieving results in a batch
+* `Batch`: The component rendered for retrieving results in a batch.
 * `ChartCard`: A card component which holds a chart and a table.
 This is used in the `Batch` component.
 * `Individual`: The component rendered for retrieving an individual result.
 * `IndividualTable`: The table displaying the results in the `Individual` component.